openkcm/documentation/product-vision/cmk-integration-platform-mesh-alignment.md

 ### Question 1: Multi-Party Approval — Does Platform Mesh have a native mechanism and is it production-ready?

-The entire governance model depends on this.
 We need multi-party approval (Four-Eyes Principle) for L1 key linking and revocation.
 This is a hard compliance requirement (SOC2, TISAX, GDPR).

 **We need to know:**
 - Does Platform Mesh have a native multi-party approval mechanism today as a shipped feature?